 The REALITY

 Gender as it functions today is a grave injustice.
 There are 41 female CEOs in the Fortune 500 (8.2%).
 There are 120 women serving in the U.S. House of Representatives (23.5%).
-Though both facts are "ground-breaking" and "historic wins" for women, 8.2% and 23.5% is no where near equal.
-Which proves the higher you go, the fewer women there are.
+Though both facts are 'ground-breaking' and 'historic wins' for women, 8.2% and 23.5% are nowhere near equal, illustrating that the higher you go, the fewer women there are.
+In comic book history, female superheroes have made strides, yet the real-world issues of gender equality remain starkly apparent.
+We've evolved, but our ideas of gender have not.
+Feminism is often used as an insult, yet believing in the equality of sexes—the very definition of feminism—is fundamentally moralistic.
+One day, it will be a different world, a fairer world; a place where a woman's success, akin to the rise of Latina superheroes in popular culture, isn't perceived as a threat to a man.

 PREVIEW 'A LA BRAVA'